ndirmn3/Krypton/README.md

 # Krypton
 <img src="https://img.shields.io/github/release/EvanTeSecond/Krypton.svg?color=82d2f0&labelColor=0d3b72&style=for-the-badge" alt="Release"/>

 Krypton has a powerful collection of utilities that can help bypass school restrictions.
 Krypton provides features such as an about:blank opener, a data:text URL opener and generator (thx to Blobby Boi for some of the code), and tools to disable browser extensions.
+Krypton also offers multiple games.

 # Usage
 1. Open https://kryptontools.pages.dev/ or https://kryptontools.glitch.me/.